SSWConsulting/SSW.Rules.Content/rules/well-architected-framework/rule.md

 ### What to do next?

+Add any recommendations from the assessment results to your backlog.

 [Assess your workload against the 5 Pillars of WAF with the Microsoft Azure Well-Architected Review](https://docs.microsoft.com/en-us/assessments/?mode=pre-assessment).